timurb/worker_bootstrap/README.md

 Take a snapshot of the instance into AMI

-    # Adjust AMI name and instance-id and run from your local desktop
+    # Adjust AMI name and instance-id and run the command from your local desktop
     ec2-create-image --region=eu-west-1 -n worker-2012-10-28 --no-reboot i-168d005d

 After image creation is finished you can terminate the instance used for creation and use that AMI to run your workers.